pietervdvn/MapComplete/Docs/Layers/surveillance_camera.md

   - This option cannot be chosen as answer

-Only visible if  `surveillance:type=public`  is shown
+This tagrendering is only visible in the popup if the following condition is met: `surveillance:type=public`